microsoft/UFO/README.md

 - 📅 2024-06-25: **New Release for v0.2.1!**  We are excited to announce the release of version 0.2.1!
 This update includes several new features and improvements:
     1. **HostAgent Refactor:** We've refactored the HostAgent to enhance its efficiency in managing AppAgents within UFO.
     2. **Evaluation Agent:** Introducing an evaluation agent that assesses task completion and provides real-time feedback.
-    3. **Google Gemini Support:** UFO now supports Google Gemini as the inference engine.
-Refer to our detailed guide in [documentation](https://microsoft.github.io/UFO/supported_models/gemini/).
+    3. **Google Gemini && Claude Support:** UFO now supports Google Gemini and Cluade as the inference engine.
+Refer to our detailed guide in [Gemini documentation](https://microsoft.github.io/UFO/supported_models/gemini/) or [Claude documentation](https://microsoft.github.io/UFO/supported_models/claude/).
-    4. **Claude Support:** UFO now supports Claude as the inference engine.
-Refer to our detailed guide in [documentation](https://microsoft.github.io/UFO/supported_models/claude/).
-    5. **Customized User Agents:** Users can now create customized agents by simply answering a few questions.
+    4. **Customized User Agents:** Users can now create customized agents by simply answering a few questions.
 - 📅 2024-05-21: We have reached 5K stars!✨
 - 📅 2024-05-08: **New Release for v0.1.1!** We've made some significant updates!
 Previously known as AppAgent and ActAgent, we've rebranded them to HostAgent and AppAgent to better align with their functionalities.
 Explore the latest enhancements:
     1. **Learning from Human Demonstration:** UFO now supports learning from human demonstration!
 Utilize the [Windows Step Recorder](https://support.microsoft.com/en-us/windows/record-steps-to-reproduce-a-problem-46582a9b-620f-2e36-00c9-04e25d784e47) to record your steps and demonstrate them for UFO.
 Refer to our detailed guide in [README.md](https://microsoft.github.io/UFO/creating_app_agent/demonstration_provision/) for more information.